aadya9921/VSD-FPGA-INTERNSHIP/TASK1/README.md

 ### OPTIMIZATION COMPARISON
 1. The -O1 optimization level performs basic optimizations and generates moderately optimized assembly code.(15 Instructions)
-2. The -Ofast optimization level performs aggressive optimizations to improve execution speed, basically reduces unnecessary instructions and produce efficient machine code.(12 Instructions)
+2. The -Ofast optimization level performs aggressive optimizations to improve execution speed, basically here it reduced unnecessary instructions and produced efficient machine code.(12 Instructions)
 3. Higher optimization levels can improve performance but may make the generated assembly harder to understand.

 ### KEYWORDS